-Eyes everywhere – GDPR & CCTV one year on – are you compliant?
+Eyes everywhere – GDPR & CCTV – are you compliant?

 The new General Data Protection Regulation (GDPR) came into effect in May 2018.
 One year on, however, many organisations are simply not complying and nowhere is this more obvious than in relation to GDPR for CCTV systems.

 CCTV has become part of the modern British landscape.
 The camera images protect businesses and homes while providing police forces and security organisations with a vital tool for both deterring and solving crime.
 Given the increasing focus on terrorism, especially in high profile buildings, travel hubs or many other potential targets, and the development of more refined technology, one wonders just how many cameras there are watching us anywhere and everywhere?

 Six years ago, the British Security Industry Association (BSIA) estimated there were nearly 6m closed-circuit television cameras in the country.
 Many people dispute this figure and other research suggests it is more like 1.85m, but of course it is virtually impossible to clarify the figures with any degree of accuracy without checking every single property and street nationwide.